FireDiscordBot/docs/important/your-data-package.md

 This contains the data collected via the Minecraft Log Scanning feature.
 You can learn more about this [here](../notices/mclogs-analytics.md).

-This data is shared with some users who were given access to the log scanning feature before it was available as a premium perk to help learn about its usage and to improve the feature.
+This data is shared with some users who were given access to the log scanning feature before it was available as a plus perk to help learn about its usage and to improve the feature.